openwallet-foundation-labs/tsp/docs/src/cli/nested.md

 ## Nested mode (manual setup)

-To send a nested TSP message both sender and receiver should establish a pair of VIDs.
+To send a nested TSP message, both sender and receiver should establish a pair of VIDs.
 One VID is used for the inner message and one for the outer.

 We use the same __alice__ and __bob__ example as in the previous chapter.